Activating cURL Support in Your Apps #

 Note

-The cURL extension requires additional dependencies (such as libeay32.dll, libssh2.dll, ssleay32.dll, nghttp2.dll).
-ExeOutput for PHP will automatically compile these dependencies into the EXE if you choose "Compile into the EXE" for cURL.
-On the contrary, if you choose "Copy ... outside the EXE", the DLLs will be copied to the same folder as your EXE file.
+The cURL extension requires additional dependencies (such as libeay32.dll, libssh2.dll, ssleay32.dll, and nghttp2.dll).
+ExeOutput for PHP automatically compiles these dependencies into the EXE if you choose “Compile into the EXE” for cURL.
+Conversely, if you choose “Copy…outside the EXE”, these DLLs will be copied to the same folder as your EXE file.

-Without correct configuration, if you try to access an HTTPS (SSL or TLS-protected resource) in PHP using cURL, you are likely to fail.
+Without the correct configuration, attempts to access an HTTPS (SSL/TLS-protected) resource in PHP using cURL will likely fail.

-The proper way is to include the cacert.pem file within your app. cacert.pem is a bundle of CA certificates that cURL uses to verify that a remote server is really behind the website you want to work with.
+The proper way to handle this is to include the cacert.pem file with your app. cacert.pem is a bundle of CA certificates that cURL uses to verify the identity of the remote server.

-Finally, provide cURL with the full path to cacert.pem file by using this PHP code:
+Finally, provide cURL with the full path to the cacert.pem file by using the following PHP code:

 <?php

-This code supposes that you placed the cacert.pem in the same folder as the PHP file.
+?>This code assumes that cacert.pem is in the same folder as the executing PHP script.

 Tip